TylusDawkins/TylusDawkins/README.md

   </br>
   <p>
-    I have proven expertise with several technologies, with Liberty Mutual I created chatbots with Node, AWS Lex and Lambdas, I also created firewall applications with Python and Django.
+    I have proven expertise with several technologies, with Liberty Mutual I created chatbots with Node using JavaScript/Typscript, AWS Lex and Lambdas, I also created firewall container application with Python/Django, MySQL, and AWS.
 With Doka I worked with Angular creating a shipment/freight tracking application.
 With General Assembly I taught others how to work with React, JS, HTML, CSS, Python, Django, Mongdo and Postrgres.
 I worked with hundreds of students, and helped with thousands of projects.
   </p>
   </br>